-The curriculum is designed to meet not only the needs of students electing to major in the discipline, but also those of students in career-oriented programs such as social work, business administration, and the health professions.
+The curriculum is designed to meet not only the needs of students electing to major in the discipline, but also those of students in career-oriented programs such as education, social work, business administration, and the health professions.
 Students interested in the sociology curriculum as a source of elective credits in support of specific career interests are encouraged to seek out members of the sociology faculty for advisement.

-Ма jor Discipline Req uirements (30 Credits)

-Sociology 101 Introductory Sociology 3
+oductory Sociology 3

-Sociology 201 Sociological Analysis 3
+iological Analysis 3

-Sociology 220 Social Research I 3
+ial Research I 3

-Sociology 312 Sociological Theory 3
+iological Theory 3

 Sociology 321 Social Research II 3

-ociology numbered 200 or above, hree at the 300 / 400 level, exclusive acticum 15
+Five electives in Sociology numbered 200 or above, including at least three at the 300 / 400 level, exclusive of the research practicum 15

-^{} Sociology 201 and 220 should be taken early in the major sequence.
+\ Sociology 201 and 220 should be taken early in the major sequence.